jongoochgithub/GroovyCodecs/README.md

 - Functional MP3 encoding
 - A minimal console test app that will convert a wav file to an mp3 file

-NOTE: this is still alpha code, and the Mp3Sharp.dll interface is likely to change
+NOTE: this is still alpha code, and the GroovyMp3.dll interface is likely to change

+V0.1.1 (alpha)
+- Added G.711 and G.729 codecs